Conscious Language at Healthline

 These foods may be beneficial for people living with diabetes.

-We also use Identify-first Language, which acknowledges that some conditions are inextricably linked to who a person is and cannot be separated from who they are.
+We also use Identity-first Language, which acknowledges that some conditions are inextricably linked to who a person is and cannot be separated from who they are.
 We use Identity-first Language when the community has clearly identified that this is the language they prefer.

 A person with deafness may use assistive devices.